 The Department has several on-going and collaborative research projects that aim to reduce mental health disparities for diverse populations and underserved communities.
 It is a priority to seek public and private sources of grant funding for future investigations.
 Research activities have included the following:

 Research Development Committee

 Strategies to bolster research infrastructure and activities within the Department of Psychiatry and Behavioral Sciences have been led by efforts of the Research Development Committee (RDC).
-It is comprised of Dr. Kisha Holden (chair), Dr. Brian McGregor and Dr. Glenda Wrenn, These professionals convene on a bi-monthly basis and delineate approaches to enhance research within the department.
+Dr. Kisha Holden serves as the Director of Research Development and Scholarship for the Department of Psychiatry and Behavioral Sciences and as Chair of this committee.
+The committee is comprised of Dr. Gilberte Bastien, Dr. Melonie Bell-Hill, Dr. Farzana Bharmal, Dr. Marietta Collins, Dr. John Gaston, Dr. Shawn Garrison, Dr. Rhonda Holliday, Dr. Sheril Kalarithara and Dr. Christopher Villongco.
+These professionals convene on a bi-monthly basis and delineate approaches to enhance research within the department.

 Research Proposal and Grant Submission Guide

-Annual DeWitt Alfred, Jr., MD Psychiatric Research Symposium
+Annual Dewitt C. Alfred, Jr., MD Behavioral Health Research Symposium

 Health Disparities Research Seminar Series